THEVAPERSGUIDE

 • Heavy users (50+ puffs/day): Daily charging

-The LCD battery percentage display takes the guesswork out of planning charges.
-No more unexpected dead batteries mid-session.
+The LCD battery percentage display kills the guesswork.
+No more dead batteries catching you off guard mid-session.

 Hidden Cartridge Design

-One functional benefit of the pipe form factor: your cartridge hides within the stem rather than sticking out prominently.
+One functional benefit of the pipe form factor: your cartridge hides inside the stem instead of sticking out.
 The threading sits inside the body, with the cart concealed behind the mouthpiece area.

-• From a distance, the device reads as an unusual pipe rather than an obvious vape
+• From a distance, it looks like an unusual pipe rather than an obvious vape

-• The aesthetic remains cohesive regardless of cart appearance
+• The aesthetic stays cohesive no matter what cart you're using

 Most cartridges up to 2G capacity fit properly.
-Standard-diameter carts sit flush and look intentional.
+Standard-diameter carts sit flush and look like they belong.

 The Weight Question

 At 227 grams, the Inspector weighs more than most smartphones.
-This is the single biggest practical limitation of the device.
+This is the single biggest practical problem with the device.

 For context: